codeplatoon-fullstack/installfest/Linux/README.md

 postgres=#
 ```

-To exit out of this enviroment type
+To exit out of this environment type

 ```
 postgres=# \q